 Can the Prosecutor Prove the Case?

-One of the first things we have t we take the correct strategy is to determine whether or not the feds can prove the case against you.
+One of the first things we need to take into consideration is to determine whether or not the feds can prove the case against you.
 In other words, what evidence do they have to prove you committed the charge?

-If we determine they cannot prove the case against you because they're missing some evidence or you're innocent, we'll set the case for a jury trial and start preparing to attack their case and get a not-guilty verdict.
+If we determine that they cannot prove the case against you because they're missing some evidence or you're innocent, we'll set the case for a jury trial and begin preparing to challenge their case and obtain a not-guilty verdict.

 If, on the other hand, they've got evidence against you that shows that you are, in fact, guilty of the charges and you did commit some federal fraud, whether it be bank fraud, wire fraud, or whatever the case may be, then we take a different approach.
-We will try to mitigate the circumstances and work out a plea agreement that makes sense for you, your future, your family, and your freedom.
+We will strive to mitigate the circumstances and work out a plea agreement that is mutually beneficial for you, your future, your family, and your freedom.

 Retain a Federal Criminal Lawyer

 When it comes to mail and wire fraud, a lot of it is common sense.
-If the person committed other crimes with the mail or wire fraud, they're going to be charged with those crimes as well.
-But, it's not necessary to commit other crimes, and it's still a very serious situation if you're charged with mail and wire fraud at the federal level.
+If the person has committed other crimes involving mail or wire fraud, they will be charged with those crimes as well.
+But it's not necessary to commit other crimes, and it's still a very serious situation if you're charged with mail and wire fraud at the federal level.

 Related Content: